katyareichert/Byte-Bandits-ASWE/README.md

 - Our API is a code-calls-code-over-network API, not a user-facing CLI
 - Documentation for all implemented entry points can be found via our Swagger
 - For documentation, see: [here - yaml format](/byte-bandits/src/main/resources/openapi/documentation.yaml) or [here - swagger UI](https://app.swaggerhub.com/apis-docs/HugoMatousek2/security-tools_api/1.0.0)
-- TO BE ADDED BY 12/7: additional clarification for some endpoints not used by the client

 ### Configuration
 - Build and run instructions can be found in the Iteration 1 section [here](#build-run-test-instruction)